ixiaohui/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Tidy Data Variables
 The `tidy.txt` contains the data of the average of each mean and standard deviation measurement variable for each activity and each subject.
 The dimension of the tidy data is 180*68.

-The id variables are:
+#### The id variables

 * subject: The ID of the subject who participates in the test
 * activity: There are six type of activities which are "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING" and "LAYING"

-The mean and standard deviation measurement variables are:
+#### The mean and standard deviation measurement variables
+The variable names which contains "Mean" implies that it is mean value of corresponding measurement.
+The variable names which contains "Std" implies that it is the Standard deviation of the corresponding measurement.

 * tBodyAccMeanX
 * tBodyAccMeanY